-Asian stocks sink after oil prices plunge amid virus fears
+Stocks, oil plunge over global fight for crude production

 Already last week, global stocks were sinking as the spread of the virus prompted governments to follow China’s lead by imposing travel controls and canceling public events.

-The U.S. Federal Reserve’s emergency 0.5% cut in its key lending rate failed to reverse the downturn.

-The yield on the 10-year Treasury, already at record lows, has dropped to 0.53% from 0.7% late Friday.
+The U.S. Federal Reserve’s emergency 0.5% cut in its key lending rate failed to reverse the downturn and the yield on the 10-year Treasury, already at record lows, dipped under 0.40% from 0.7% late Friday.
+The 30-year yield fell below 1% for the first time ever.

 The yield – the difference between a bond’s market price and what investors will receive if they hold it to maturity – is an indicator of the market’s outlook on the economy.
 Rising market prices that cause the yield to narrow indicate investors are shifting money into bonds as a safe haven.